-5.1 This project provides the Army with a modern, light operational, military vehicle.
+5.1 This project provides the Army and Special Forces with a modern, light operational, military vehicle.

-5.2 The LOV provides an essential capability to enable the Army to train and to participate in operations in the South Pacific, Asia-Pacific and globally.
-LOVs are the primary means of transport used by the Army in peacekeeping operations and also in peace enforcement operations, including in support of the Light Armoured Vehicle (LAV).
+5.2 The LOV provides an essential capability to enable the Army and Special Forces to train and to participate in operations in the South Pacific, Asia-Pacific region and globally.
+LOVs are the primary means of transport used by the Army and Special Forces in peacekeeping operations and also in peace enforcement operations, including in support of the LAV.
 In addition, the LOVs may provide support for evacuation operations in the South Pacific.